 Moving to Houston or Just Switching to a Cheaper Electricity Rate?

 The good news is that you have many options.
 Here you will find the cheapest electricity rate plans from Houston electric companies.
 Vault Electricity works with the leading electricity providers in Texas to put the best plans and lowest rates all in one place for you to shop and compare.

-There are so many options for electricity in Texas, it can be overwhelming for consumers.
-We’ve listed everything you need in one easy read format, so you can compare electric plans between multiple providers.
+There are so many options for electricity in Texas that it can be overwhelming for consumers.
+We’ve listed everything you need in one easy-read format so that you can compare electric plans between multiple providers.

-Filter by home size, contract length or other features so you can make sure you have the right plan for you.
+Filter by home size, contract length, or other features so you can ensure you have the right plan.

 Electricity rates in Texas update often.
 There is no way to know who really has the best rate in your area without comparing all the plans and providers in one place.

 Many people who move to Houston from out-of-state or non-choice parts of Texas don’t realize that they have the power to choose their electric provider.
 It is very important to take the time to examine your options when it comes to choosing your energy provider.

 Electricity rates in Texas can vary widely from one company to the next and even from one day to the next.
 Many people don’t realize what a large difference there can be in the prices of different companies.
 Even within the same company, there can be a big difference in price from one plan to the next.